bigkwii/cutting-plane-game-2/NOTES.md

 ## FRI 2024-08-30

 Made vertices clickable and added effects.
 Gomory cuts are in development, finally.
 Note: Apparently splits are very broken under certain circumstances!
 It seems to be when one line intersects once, but the other twice.
 Hoo, boy...

+## SUN 2024-09-01

+Porting over the Gomory cut logic from the original demo.
+It's really, really messy.
+Bad code overall.
+It's *almost* working at the moment, however, there's a really annoying bug where some attempts at cutting the polygon when the selected vertex is colinear with one of the polygon's edges will result in a cut that's too deep, as in, it jumps to the next inner most lattice point and removes a big chunk of the polygon.

+This entire implementation is so convoluted and hard to debug...
+I really want to simplify it, but priority number one is to get it working.
+I'll keep at it.

+Also, a nice quiality of life improvement could be that, if a vertex ends up having an angle really close to 180 degrees, it should be deleted.
+For gameplay reasons, this would be a really good idea.
+But I'll leave that for later.

+The polygon should in general run a forgiveness check on the verts after a cut to correct this and also when a vert is really close to another vert, in which case they should be merged.

+Also, found a bug where circle cuts (or i guess any typo of cut) can cut through the convex hull if the polygon is thin enough.
+I'll have to fix that.

+Also, split cuts are still broken and don't work as intended.
+I'll have to fix that too.
+It's entirely possible for a split cut's lines to only intersect the polygon only once.

+Well, that's enough for today.
+I'll continue tomorrow.